amanchadha/coursera-natural-language-processing-specialization/README.md

 ## Credits

 This repo contains my work for this specialization.
-The code base, quiz questions, screenshots, and images, are taken from, unless specified, [Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing).
+The code base, quiz questions, screenshots, and images, are taken from the [Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing), unless specified otherwise.

 ## Courses